Last updated at 1:42, 19 Jul 2015 Uploaded at 7:18, 1 Jan 2014

 INSTALLATION & UNINSTALLATION

-Just install with your favorite mod manager (or unpack the core files and plugins into your Skyrim/Data directory) and enable the TradeRoutes.esp plugin file.
+Just install with your favorite mod manager (or unpack the core files and plugins into your Skyrim\Data directory) and enable the TradeRoutes.esp plugin file.
 Each time you start a new game, or load a save which has not seen it before, Trade Routes will have to pre-calculate all of the regional pricing and merchant supply lists.
-This may take 5-10 minutes or more depending how many supported mods you have which add additional items, but it only has to be done once per play-through (or whenever you change certain mod options); after that, whenever you re-load or enter a new region it should only take 5-10 seconds to apply the pre-calculated variations.
+This may take as few as 15 seconds or as many as 60, depending on your framerate and how many supported mods you have which add additional items, but it only has to be done once per play-through (or whenever you change certain mod options).
+After that, whenever you reload or enter a new region it should only take a 2-5 seconds to apply the pre-calculated variations.

-Please note that you must also have Skyrim Script Extender (SKSE) version 1.6.1 (release 29) or later, but release 45 or later is preferred.
+Please note that you must also have Skyrim Script Extender (SKSE) version 1.7.0 (release 45) or later.
 Instructions and downloads for SKSE can be found at http://skse.silverlock.org.

 To upgrade to a new version, just install the new one and load your last save.
-Most updates will also require Trade Routes to rebuild its price lists (either because the update changed some price/supply settings, or because it added support for another mod you have installed) so you'll have to wait the 5-10 minutes again after updating, but no other special procedure is required.
+Most updates will also require Trade Routes to rebuild its price lists so you'll have to wait the 15-60 seconds again after updating, but no other special procedure is required.

-To uninstall, use the Revert VendorGold Lists special function and then uncheck TradeRoutes.esp from your load order and/or delete the mod's files.
+To uninstall, use the Uninstall special function and then uncheck TradeRoutes.esp from your load order and/or delete the mod's files.
 Item price changes don't persist through saves anyway, and all scripts are attached to quests or quest items which should just disappear and stop running.

 TradeRoutes.esp should be placed at the top of your load order, just after any master files and the unofficial patches.